ydb-platform/ydb/BUILD.md

 cd ydb
 ```

-### Check out trunk

-By default, the `main` branch is checked out.
-It contains the trunk - a latest development update for both YDB Server and CLI, for __Yatool build__.
-To build trunk using __CMake build__, check out the `cmakebuild` branch:
+## Checkout a branch for build

+There are two branches for the latest development update in the {{ ydb-short-name }} repository:

+- `main` - the primary development branch for **Yatool** build
+- `cmakebuild` - the follower branch for **CMake** build, synced from `main` every hour, with generated CMakelists.txt files

+Build from the development mainline branches may sometimes be broken for short periods of time, and also some tests may fail.
+So, you may prefer to build the latest stable versions of YDB Server and CLI.
+As stable versions of the YDB Server and CLI belong to different commits, it is not possible to get both server and CLI stable executables with a single checkout/build.
+Checkout and build server first, then CLI, or vice versa.

+Stable versions can be built by both **Yatool** and **CMake**.

+### Checkout the latest development update for Yatool build

+By default, the `main` branch is checked out, so you can run Yatool build without executing a checkout command.

+### Checkout the latest development update for CMake build

+To checkout the latest development update for CMake build, run the following command:

 ```bash
 git checkout cmakebuild
 ```

-The `cmakebuild` branch is updated on an hourly basis following the `main`.

-Trunk may sometimes be broken for short periods of time, so you may prefer to build the latest stable versions of YDB Server and CLI as described below.
-As stable versions of the YDB Server and CLI belong to different commits, it is not possible to get both server and CLI stable executables with a single checkout/build.
-Checkout and build server first, then CLI, or visa versa.

-Release tags support both Yatool and CMake builds.

-### Check out the latest stable YDB Server version for build
+### Check out the latest stable YDB Server version

 To build the latest stable version of a YDB Server, check out the latest stable Server tag from the repository.
 To do so, visit the https://github.com/ydb-platform/ydb/releases/latest page and use the provided 'tag' value in the `git checkout <tag>` command.